alanmellorbjss/go-concurrency-conundrums/README.md

 # Go Concurrency Conundrums

 Goroutines and channels are the flagship features of the Go language.
-Providing an alternative to threads, these features simplify concurrent programming while making best use of available CPU cores.
+Providing an alternative to threads, these features simplify concurrent programming while making best use of available CPU resources.

 _Simplified_ is not quite the same as _simple_, however.

 The following exercises are a mix of ideas that work, and _conundrums_ - puzzles that don't work, for you to figure out why.

-## Things you need to know
+## Things you need to know before you start

 Before you start, let's list a few facts about goroutines:

 ### goroutine 1 is privileged

 - There is always at least one goroutine called _goroutine 1_.
-- goroutine 1 is used to run the main() function
+- goroutine 1 is used to run the `main()` function
 - Once the code inside goroutine 1 completes, goroutine 1 is terminated

-### Concurrent sequential processes (CSP)

-- Within any single goroutine, execution of code is _sequential_
-- Between goroutines, no guarantees exist _whatsoever_ about relative ordering of the sequential code.

 ### Termination of goroutines

+- When a goroutine terminates, no further code is executed in that goroutine
 - Once goroutine 1 is terminated _all_ other goroutines are immediately terminated
-- When a goroutine terminates, no further code is executed in that goroutine
 - There is no concept of "waiting" for code to finish before termination.
 It just stops.

+### Communicating sequential processes (CSP)

+- A goroutine is the Go version of a [Communicating Sequential Process](https://en.wikipedia.org/wiki/Communicating_sequential_processes#:~:text=CSP%20was%20first%20described%20in,a%20secure%20e%2Dcommerce%20system.)
+- Within any single goroutine, execution of code is _sequential_
+- Between goroutines, no guarantees exist _whatsoever_ about relative ordering of the sequential code.
+- Goroutines may communicate with each other safely by using _channels_

 ### Go Scheduler overview

 - Is like a kind of operating system withing the Go language
+- Many (1000s-100,000s) goroutines may exist
+- goroutines are _lightweight_ in terms of memory/processor overhead

+### Go Scheduler rules

 - The scheduler decides when, or even if, it should execute code in a goroutine
 - The scheduler may choose to run another goroutine _at any time_
-- The scheduler maps goroutines onto native operating system threads
+- The scheduler maps manygoroutines onto native operating system threads
 - The scheduler maps goroutines onto CPU cores, making full use of multicore processors
 - The scheduler follows rules for what runs, when, and for how long
 - You might not agree with the scheduler's decisions.
 Nobody cares.
 You cannot affect the rules. _This hugely affects your ability and intuition about Go concurrency_.